Outlook for 2019/20

 Free cash flow

-Free cash flow before acquisitions and special items is expected to be around EUR 190 million.
-Cash flow used for operational investment activities is expected to be higher than the EUR 139 million realized in 2018/19 (excluding the proceeds from the sale-and-lease-back), primarily related to investment phasing from 2018/19 to 2019/20.
+Free cash flow before acquisitions and special items is still expected to be around EUR 190 million.
+Cash flow used for operational investment activities is expected to be slightly higher than the EUR 139 million realized in 2018/19 (excluding the proceeds from the sale-and-lease-back), primarily related to investment phasing from 2018/19 to 2019/20.

 Chr.
 Hansen is a global company serving more than 140 countries through subsidiaries in more than 30 countries.
 The most significant currency exposure relates to USD, which accounts for around 30% of revenue, while exposure to other currencies is more modest.
 A 5% decrease in the EUR/USD exchange rate would impact revenue measured in EUR negatively by around EUR 15-20 million.